Can This Please Be the Last Time?

 Omnibus bills are big (a dysfunction in its own right).
 In a package of a thousand individual bills, members of congress end up voting on at least a handful of bills they dislike in order to get a yes on the bills they do like and serves their constituents.
 Both Green New Deal authors, Sen Ed Markey (D-MA) and Congresswoman Alexandria Ocasio-Cortez (D-NY), our most valorous climate advocates in Congress, voted in favor of S.47.

 I’m familiar with condemnations of this attitude, that what’s wrong with our country is that we refuse to meet in the middle anymore.
 But 81% of Americans (including a majority of Republican voters) support the Green New Deal for instance.
 Stick with that narrative!
-Bipartisanship and pragmatism are deeply cynical ideals.
+Congressional bipartisanship and pragmatism are deeply cynical ideals, especially when dealing with climate policy.
 Congress bites and it is not in the interest of the public—especially environmental advocacy organizations—to mirror its uninspired limitations and beltway ideology.
 We have the world to lose, not elections.
 I’m pleading with you folks.

 S.47 reminds me a lot of Bill McKibbon’s experience as a member of the 2016 DNC Platform Committee, representing Sen Bernie Sanders.